yeeuneey/yeeuneey.github.io/content/en/contact/index.md

 ---
-title: "연락"
+title: "Contact"
-summary: "김예은의 연락처 및 위치입니다."
+summary: "Get in touch with Ye-eun Kim and find the campus location."
 type: landing
 layout: list
 image: